lyonnee/keylocker/README.md

 func main() {
-    // Create a KeyLocker with a length of 512. keyLocker := keylock.NewKeyLock(512)
+    // Create a KeyLocker with a length of 512. keylocker := keylock.NewKeyLock(512)

     key := "myKey"

-    // Using the Lock method of KeyLocker to get the mutex associated with the key and lock it m := keyLocker.Lock(key)
+    // Use KeyLocker's Lock method to get the ReadWriteLock corresponding to the key and lock it m := keylocker.Lock(key)

-    // Examples: do some operations
+    // Example: perform some operations
     fmt.Println("do something...")
     time.Sleep(time.Second)

-    // Unlock the mutex associated with the key using the Unlock method m.Unlock()
+    // Use Unlock method to release the ReadWriteLock corresponding to the key m.Unlock()
 }
 ```

-In the above code, we first create a new KeyLocker instance (storing 512 mutexes) through `keylock.NewKeyLock(512)`, and then we obtain a mutex associated with a specific key and lock it with `keyLocker.Lock(key)`.
-After performing necessary operations, we unlock this mutex with `m.Unlock()` method.
+In the above code, we first create a new KeyLocker instance (storing 512 ReadWriteLocks) via `keylocker.NewKeyLock(512)`, then we take out a ReadWriteLock associated with the specified key and lock it via `keylocker.Lock(key)`.
+After performing necessary operations, we unlock the ReadWriteLock via the `m.Unlock()` method.

-Please note that you should not use the same mutex again after `Unlock`, because in `Unlock`, the mutex may have been reused by other goroutines.

-At the same time, KeyLocker is managed by the global lock `sync.Mutex`, and adopts the hash method to manage keys, so the mutexes corresponding to different keys will not affect each other, which is very suitable for use when concurrent processing of multiple tasks is required.
+At the same time, KeyLocker uses the global lock `sync.Mutex` to ensure concurrency safety, and it uses hash to manage keys.
+In this way, the ReadWriteLocks corresponding to different keys will not affect each other, making it suitable for scenarios where concurrent processing of multiple tasks is required.

-## Any questions?
+## Questions?

 If you have any questions or suggestions, please feel free to submit an issue.
-We are very welcome everyone to provide feedback and suggestions for improvement.
+We appreciate any feedback and improvement suggestions.

 ## License

 This project follows the MIT license.
-Please refer to the [LICENSE file](./LICENSE) for more information."
+Please refer to the [LICENSE file](./LICENSE) for more information.

-The above is a simple example of a README file, you can modify and expand it according to your actual situation.